Service Learning Projects

 AFNORTH High School, JROTC, Netherlands

 Service Learning Projects enable students to organize events and raise funds that will change the lives of poor, marginalized Maasai children.
-Funds raised can be allocated to any of the initiatives run by Coins for Change - to purchase galla goats for families in dire need of sustainable sources of nutrition and income, or to sponsor the education of children, or to sustain the safe house, or to build the academy for women's and girls' rights, or to build the women's center.
+Funds raised can be allocated to any of the initiatives run by Coins for Change - to purchase galla goats for families in dire need of sustainable sources of nutrition and income, to sponsor the education of children, to sustain the safe house, or to hold community workshops.
 Fund raisers choose where they want to allocate their donation.